 The intersection is along a key bus route between Hurstville and Macquarie Park (410 bus service).
 The 490 and 492 bus services also travel through this intersection.
-Currently there are about 40 buses travelling through the intersection every hour during peak period.
-There are also more than 3,400 vehicles travelling through the intersection during peak periods every hour.
+Currently about 40 buses travel through the intersection every hour during the peak period.
+There are also more than 3,400 vehicles that travel through the intersection every hour during peak periods.

 The proposed improvements to the intersection aim to minimise delays and improve bus travel reliability through the intersection and include:

 - A new dedicated left turn lane from Stoney Creek Road (eastbound) into Kingsgrove Road

 - Property adjustment and acquisition along Stoney Creek Road and Kingsgrove Road adjacent to the Kingsgrove High School